-When downloading smartphone apps you should be extra careful – especially with less well-known applications.
-You will usually be told what information a new app wants access to.
+You should be extra careful when downloading smartphone apps, especially with less familiar applications.
+You will usually be told what information a new app wants to access.
 It is tempting to just click through these screens, but don’t be too quick to grant an app permissions you aren’t comfortable with.
 There are always alternatives.

 Encryption is your single biggest defense against online crime.
 When using a VPN, cloud storage or online backup provider, make sure the encryption model is up to date.
 We recommend AES-256, as it’s the most difficult to crack.

-Encrypting your data helps.
+Encrypting your data is especially helpful if someone steals your device.
 If someone gains access to your device, they can’t do as much damage if your data isn’t readable.
 You can encrypt what you have stored locally, as well as online.
-For more info please see our article on how to encrypt your data for cloud storage.
+For more on this, please see our article on how to encrypt your data for cloud storage.

 If you’re worried about prying eyes there, then make sure to read about the best zero-knowledge cloud services.

 Choosing a password seems tougher than ever, with sites asking you to put numbers, symbols and capital letters all over the place.
-Remembering them is a royal pain in the backside.
-It can be tempting just to pick one password and stick with it, but should someone discover it, they can take over your whole online life and cause you no end of problems.
+It can be tempting to pick just one password and stick with it, but should someone discover it, they can take over your whole online life and cause you no end of problems.

 With no location, browsing history or IP address, hackers have a difficult time finding a shred of information to go on.
 If you’re using a VPN, a hacker might target you, but will likely fall away with no starting point.